vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

-# 32. IPv6 : PART 2
+# 32. IPV6 : PART 2

-IPv6 ADDRESS Cấu hình (EUI-64)
+IPv6 ADDRESS Configuration (EUI-64)

 - EUI stands for Extended Unique Identifier
-- (Modified) EUI-64 is a method of converting a Địa chỉ MAC (48-bits) into a 64-bit Giao diện identifier
+- (Modified) EUI-64 is a method of converting a Địa chỉ MAC (48-bits) into a 64-bit Interface identifier
-- This Giao diện identifier can then become the “HOST portion” of a /64 IPv6 ADDRESS
+- This Interface identifier can then become the “HOST portion” of a /64 IPv6 ADDRESS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bee8f7bf-3877-4307-9ca7-863af19aae6c)